 The Job ID and the Backup Set values are clickable.
 Clicking the Job ID value for a NAS job takes you to the job details page.
 Clicking the value in the Backup Set tab takes you to the backup set details page.

-From the Jobs page within the Protect > NAS page, click the Job ID of the job whose details you want to view.
+Within the Protect > NAS page, in the left navigation pane, select All Jobs and then in the right pane click the Job ID of the job whose details you want to view.
 The jobs details page is divided into the Summary tab and the Logs tab.

 The Summary tab is divided into the following sections: